DigitalPhi/MoralPsychology/docs/README.md

 - Royal Institute of Philosophy London Lecture Series for 2017-8 is on Passion and Emotion.
 Fridays at 1700 at the RIP.
 It's a great schedule of speakers and a great fit with themes from our seminar. [(link)](http://royalinstitutephilosophy.org/events/london-lecture-series/)

 - There is a discussion session meeting Monday, *October 9th*!
 You are strongly encouraged to attend.
 We'll look at G.E.M.
 Anscombe's paper 'Modern Moral Philosophy', and we'll talk about what a moral psychology might be and how there might be a place for feelings or passions in it.
-Further details about the discussion sections are below.
+Further details about the discussion sections are below. -->

-- Formative essay topics now posted [below](assessment.md). <small>06.11.2017</small> -->
+Formative essay topics now posted here [pdf](https://www.dropbox.com/s/pqnsqg9qkhvtoh7/formative-essay-topics.pdf?dl=0) and on the assessment page of the website [below](assessment.md). <small>01.03</small>

 ### Instructors